volunteersvn80/revanced-nonroot/README.md

 ➡ (arch: arm64-v8a,armeabi-v7a,x86,x86_64 and arm) Split apk if you need.
 Note: blank is same original input APK.
 Need use j-hc/cli to split Revanced, Revanced Extended still use inotia00/cli

+7️⃣ Finish patch

+➡ Use : finish_patch "txt_name"

+➡ (txt_name = revanced,revanced-extended...
+As same 1️⃣)

 # Problem

 Some apk download not exactly or not supported.
 Use between APKMirror and Uptodown

+Some one ask me make function split 4 architectures but I think it not good for Downloaders.
+They must be check device's architecture.
+Universal APK is better.
+So some Apps on APKmirror only supported arch, I use Uptodown to take Universal APK.
+Thanks.
+Please read this before open issue.
+So if you want to split apk.
+Please read [this issue](https://github.com/luxysiv/revanced-nonroot/issues/9) to use this function.

 # Download mMicroG patched hide-icon from inotia00 patch/source